backstage/backstage/docs/features/software-catalog/external-integrations.md

         // readUrl is currently optional to implement so we have to check if we get a response back. throw new Error(
           'No URL reader that can parse system-x targets installed', );
       }

+      // ETag is optional in the response but we need it to cache the result. if (!response.etag) {
+        throw new Error(
+          'No ETag returned from system-x, cannot use response for caching', );
+      }